Pineocytoma

 Helsinki, FI

-Joham Velasquez-Choque practices in Helsinki, Finland.
+Joham Velasquez-Choque practices practicing medicine in Helsinki, Finland.
 Velasquez-Choque is rated as an Elite expert by MediFind in the treatment of Pineocytoma.
-Their top areas of expertise are Pineocytoma, Vein of Galen Aneurysm, Rathke Cleft Cyst, Nerve Decompression, and Extracranial-Intracranial Bypass Surgery.
+They are also highly rated in 14 other conditions, according to our data.
+Their clinical expertise encompasses Pineocytoma, Vein of Galen Aneurysm, Rathke Cleft Cyst, Nerve Decompression, and Extracranial-Intracranial Bypass Surgery.

 Learn about our expert tiers